-Table 6 reveals that digital technological tools such as audio-visual tools and video sharing tools are most available in studied secondary schools for enhancing teaching and learning as postulated by academic teachers.
-Subject teachers were also asked about the different types of digital technological tools enhancing teaching and learning based on the digital skills.
-Figure 4.3 depicts their responses with multiple responses.
+Table 6 reveals that digital technological tools such as audio-visual tools and videosharing tools are most available in the studied secondary schools for enhancing teaching and learning, as postulated by academic teachers.
+Subject teachers were also asked about the different types of digital technological tools that enhance teaching and learning based on digital skills.
+Figure 3 depicts their responses with multiple responses.